beaulucas/ucsd_algo/README.md

 # Algorithms Exercises

-This is a collection of exercises from the UCSD "Algoritmic Toolbox" course.
+This is a collection of exercises from the UCSD "Algorithmic Toolbox" course.

 I am running through this course to refresh and improve my knowledge on algorithms and data structures.